Some may feel it is too complex or too costly to draw up an estate plan, but not planning is the most costly error for you and your family.

-Planning your estate is about caring for your loved ones, seeing they are provided for, and making sure your property is distributed according to your wishes.
+Estate planning is about caring for your loved ones, seeing they are provided for, and making sure your property is distributed according to your wishes.
 An estate plan should be part of your family’s overall financial plan, along with saving for your children’s college tuition and your retirement.

-The primary documents in an estate plan may include:
+Documents in an estate plan can include: